The Most Probable Transition Paths of Stochastic Dynamical Systems: A Sufficient and Necessary Characterization: Markovian bridges and most probable transition paths

-In this subsection, we prove one of the main results of this paper which is described as the following theorem: \begin{theorem}[OM functionals and bridge measures] There exists a constant $C>0$, such that for each $\psi\in C^2_{x_0,x_l}[0,l]$,
+In this subsection, we prove an essential result that is important for our main theorem in the next subsection, we summarize it as the following lemma: \begin{lemma}[OM functional \& bridge measures] There exists a constant $C>0$, such that for each $\psi\in C^2_{x_0,x_T}[0,T]$,